 I also hope to say thank you to people and organisations who’ve supported and given me both encouragement and the enthusiasm to write; to describe places in the heart of my novels and to acknowledge books I have read in my research.

 I write because I enjoy writing and far more words and ideas drift into my head than I will ever get a chance to record in print.
 My love of social history influences all of my work from The Riduna Series, including my debut novel Riduna and the second in the series Ancasta ~Guide me Swiftly Home released in 2012; a memoir, ‘The Life and Demise of Norman Campbell’ aged 103 years which is described in more detail on my other blog www.selectionsofreflections.wordpress.com and my current project ‘Murder, Now and Then’ a murder mystery inspired by an unsolved murder near where I live back in 1919.

 Ancasta Guide me Swiftly Home has lead to a great deal of research about early flight and the birth of Supermarine 100 years ago and in 2013 you will see a great number posts on early flight, other frivolous flying facts and some serious and reflective facts gleaned, but not necessarily used in Ancasta.
 This novel is set in an exciting time of the early development of seaplanes in particular, but it is also a family saga, with key events in history seen through the eyes of each member.

-After a break from writing for two years, in order to settle into our new life in Fife, my next work The Healing Paths of Fife is available on Kindle for pre-order now.
+After a break from writing for two years, in order to settle into our new life in Fife I wrote The Healing Paths of Fife.

 I hope that you will enjoy opening a window into my insights and reflections and I look forward to sharing with you and hearing your comments, not only here but on Twitter and Facebook too.”